domichal/GameSH-Theme-Greey/README.md

 # Credits
 - Tool and Snake graphics used on Launcher Tools Icon were made by Freepik from www.flaticon.com
-- Majority of the icons come from [here](https://www.figma.com/file/Mzfms2wlOR9l4c7OgP1GhNd5/GameShell?node-id=102%3A486)
+- Majority of the icons come from [here](https://www.figma.com/file/Mzfms2wlOR9l4c7OgP1GhNd5/GameShell?node-id=102%3A486) That I believe were made by this man [here](https://forum.clockworkpi.com/t/editable-icons-project-fixing-and-expanding-the-default-themes-icons/2812/7)
 - Modified graphics from clockworkpi launchers were also used